Sunlight Mountain in Glenwood Springs. Photo: 黒忍者

-The Colorado Western Slope boasts a beautiful winter wonderland filled with challenging and exciting activities for the avid sport enthusiast.
-Each of the counties of Delta, Montrose, Garfield, Mesa, Gunnison, Hinsdale, Ouray and San Miguel has something to offer.
+The Colorado Western Slope boasts a gorgeous winter wonderland filled with challenging and exciting activities for the avid sport enthusiast.
+Ski, skate, sled and swim all season long.

 Alpine Skiing & Snowboarding

 Whoosh!
 Downhill, on skis or snowboards, this adrenaline-charged experience is plentiful throughout the region.

 Crested Butte Mountain Resort in Gunnison County is a well-known Alpine Skiing and snowboarding destination for individuals, couples, families and other groups.
 The town is lovely and the people are friendly and laid-back.
 There’s also excellent back county skiing.

 With 250 inches of average snowfall each year, Powderhorn Resort in Delta County provides a wide range of snowy experiences.
 From novice to expert, this is a great destination for downhill skiing and snowboarding.

 Enjoy some of the deepest, steepest terrain for skiers at the Telluride Ski Resort.

 Sunlight Mountain Resort in Garfield County offers 67 trails for skiing and snowboarding, and presents you with one of the longest trails in ski country.